 Auto stop tutorial

-Auto Stop is a feature that automatically creates a stop loss order as soon as the auto invest order executes.
-This is designed to act as a risk mitigation tool by settling your position once it falls below the stop threshold you set.
+Auto Stop is a valuable feature offered by Anny that automatically creates a stop loss order to protect your investments.
+It acts as a risk mitigation tool by settling your position once it falls below the stop threshold you set.
 Let's explore how to use Auto Stop effectively:

-When to use it?
+When to use Auto Stop:

 Auto Stop will be triggered as soon as the Auto Invest order executes.
 It automatically creates a stop-loss order to limit potential losses.

 - Stop-limit margin